 We have incurred losses during our history, we expect to continue to incur significant losses for the foreseeable future, and we may never achieve profitability.
 As of December 31, 2023, we had federal and state net operating loss (NOL) carryforwards of \$118.9 million and \$35.7 million, respectively, that will begin expiring in the year 2032 and 2036, respectively, if not utilized.
-We also have \$109.0 million of federal NOL carryforwards as of December 31, 2023, that do not expire as a result of recent tax law changes.
+We also have

+\$109.0 million of federal NOL carryforwards as of December 31, 2023, that do not expire as a result of recent tax law changes.
 Our NOL carryforwards are subject to review and possible adjustment by the U.S. and state tax authorities.
 Our NOL carryforwards could expire unused and be unavailable to offset future taxable income because of their limited duration or because of restrictions under U.S. tax law.
 NOLs generated in tax years ending on or prior to December 31, 2017 are only permitted to be carried forward for 20 taxable years under applicable U.S. federal tax law.
-NOLs arising in tax years beginning after December 31, 2017, and before January 1, 2021 may be carried back to each of the five tax years preceding the tax year of such loss, and NOLs arising in tax years beginning after December 31, 2020 may not be carried back.
+NOLs arising in tax years beginning after December 31, 2021 may be carried back to each of the five tax years preceding the tax year of such loss, and NOLs arising in tax years beginning after December 31, 2020 may not be carried back.
 Federal NOLs generated in tax years ending after December 31, 2017 may be carried forward indefinitely, but the deductibility of such federal NOLs is limited to 80% of current year taxable income.
 At the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
-For example, California recently enacted legislation that, with certain exceptions, suspends the ability to use California net operating losses to offset California income and limits the ability to use California business tax credits to offset California taxes, for taxable years beginning after 2023 and before 2027.
 It is generally uncertain if and to what extent various states will conform to federal tax laws.